mwlon/pcodec/README.md

 For data sampled from a random distribution, this compression algorithm can reduce byte size to near the theoretical limit of the distribution's Shannon entropy.
-The ideal compression method would encode a number `k` in `b` bits if `2^-b ~= P(k)`.
+Ideally it encodes a number `k` in `b` bits if `2^-b ~= P(k)`.
 We can plot `Q(k) = 2^-b` to see how close quantile compression gets to the ideal in this example with `max_depth=3`:

 <img src="./res/distribution_approximation.svg">

-The inefficiency of quantile compression depends on the KL divergence between the data's true distribution `P(k)` and the approximated distribution `Q(k)`.
+The inefficiency of quantile compression in bits per number is the KL divergence from the approximated distribution `Q` to the true distribution `P`.

 ## `.qco` File Format